 I had found the documents in the case at the CT State Library website and had tried to transcribe them myself.
 This site has more detailed transcriptions, though I can't vouch for their accuracy.

 This, of course, is the most well-known site, especially in recent years owing to all of the TV advertising.
 I have used it extensively and find it very helpful.

-The site's indexing of census records is also dubious at times, though it's understandable.
+However, the site's indexing of census records remains dubious at times, though it's understandable.
 In order to index those records, someone must try to decipher the handwriting of the census enumerators.
 This handwriting ranges from stunningly beautiful to atrocious.
 One needs to bear this in mind when looking for census data.
 Several times that data was indexed as something when, to my eyes, the actual handwriting clearly said something else.
 So one should never rely on the indexed data; always look at the actual listings.